SteveJustin1963/tec-interrupts/README.md

-# Z80 interrupt handling, interrupt modes (IM 0, IM 1, and IM 2) and a range of use-cases like the interrupt daisy chain, keyboard inputs, and timing functions.
+# Z80 interrupt handling
+, interrupt modes (IM 0, IM 1, and IM 2) and a range of use-cases like the interrupt daisy chain, keyboard inputs, and timing functions.

 example specifically for the Z80 CPU.
 Here are some points to note for Z80-specific implementation: